Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 The following list is some of the namespaces that have changed that we think will affect most of the applications

-* `Altinn.App.PlatformServices.Options` namespace is moved to `Altinn.App.Core.Features.Options`
+* Interfaces that service owners naturally overrides/customize is moved from `Altinn.App.PlatformServices.Interfaces` to `Altinn.App.Core.Features`
 * `Altinn.App.Common.Models` namespace is moved to `Altinn.App.Core.Models`
-* `Altinn.App.PlaformServices.Interface.IPageOrder` interface is moved to the namespace: `Altinn.App.Core.Features.PageOrder`
 * `Altinn.App.PlatformServices.Interface.ICustomPdfHandler` interface is moved and renamed to: `Altinn.App.Core.Features.Pdf.IPdfFormatter`

 ## Recomended plugin for Visual Studio Code